TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Find a good way to handle duplicate materials between mods.
 We just going to resort to conditions?
     * Might need to make recipes directly referencing materials automatically disable if the material is not found
 * Content transfer:
-    * Wooden rails move to Tinkers' Mechworks, piggybackpacks too?
+    * Wooden rails move to Tinkers' Mechworks
     * Jerky, stone ladders and torches, punji sticks, and dried clay move to Natura

 ## Phase 3